tocklork/chocolateos/README.md

 # 🍫 ChocolateOS

-A minimal, lightweight Arch Linux install script built for personal use — fast, clean, and opinionated...?????
+An opinionated Arch Linux install script — sets up a minimal, lightweight system the way I like it.

 ---

 ## Overview

-ChocolateOS is an Arch Linux-based distro using the **CachyOS kernel** for better desktop and gaming performance, and **niri** as the Wayland compositor.
-It's designed to be lean and get out of your way.
+ChocolateOS is NOT a fucking distribution.
+It's a fucking interactive installer script that sets up a vanilla Arch Linux system with a curated set of packages and configs.
+It uses the CachyOS kernel for better desktop and gaming performance, and niri as the Wayland compositor.

 - **Base:** Arch Linux
 - **Kernel:** CachyOS (BORE/EEVDF scheduler)